nplab/ETSI-SCTP-Conformance-Testsuite/sctp-bdc-tests/README.md

 1. Fix for [sctp-bdc-i-7-1](sctp-bdc-i-7-1.pkt): [head](https://svnweb.freebsd.org/changeset/base/287535).
 2. FreeBSD just ignores the packet containing the INIT-ACK chunk bundled with a DATA chunk whereas Linux responds with an ABORT chunk indicating a protocol violation.
 3. FreeBSD just ignores the packet containing the SHUTDOWN-COMPLETE chunk bundled with a DATA chunk whereas Linux responds with an ABORT chunk indicating a protocol violation.
-4. It is assumed that the SUT bundles the COOKIE-ECHO chunk with the SACK chunk.
+4. It is assumed that the SUT bundles the COOKIE-ACK chunk with the SACK chunk.
 5. It is assumed that the SUT ignores the DATA chunk, when it is bundled with the SHUTDOWN-ACK chunk, and sends a SHUTDOWN-COMPLETE chunk.
 6. The message flow is correct.
 The problem is read() not returning 0 after the teardown handshake is complete.